Claudio Sorrentino

-Claudio Sorrentino (18 July 1945 – 16 February 2021) was an Italian actor and voice actor.
+Claudio Sorrentino (18 July 1945 – 16 February 2021) was an Italian actor, voice actor and television presenter.

 Biography

-Born in Rome and the second child of Arduino and Anna Sorrentino, Sorrentino began his career at the age of five acting at the "Grand Hotel di Roma", singing the song "O mese de Rose", composed by Roberto Murolo.
+Born in Rome and the second child of Arduino and Anna Sorrentino, Sorrentino began his career at the age of five acting at the "Grand Hotel di Roma", singing the song O mese de Rose, composed by Roberto Murolo.
 After his performance, Lilly D'Eramo (Nanni Eramo's wife) asked Claudio's mother to take him and his sisters to a specialized school.
-At the age of six, he interpreted "Zi Dima" in Luigi Pirandello's opera Giara and "Medoro" in E. De Filippo's Sic Sic.
-He performed in several theatres in Rome.
+At the age of six, he portrayed the role of Zi Dima in Luigi Pirandello's Giara and Medoro in Eduardo De Filippo's Sik Sik.
+Sorrentino performed in several theatres in Rome.

-Sorrentino later acted in the opera La vita con il padre e la madre with Paolo Stoppa, Lino Morelli and Corrado Pani.
-During that time, Sorrentino started his career as a voice actor, covering a role in the film L'ultima Carovana.
+He later acted in the TV play Vita col padre e con la madre with Paolo Stoppa, Rina Morelli and Corrado Pani.
+During that time, Sorrentino started his career as a voice actor, dubbing a role in Italian in Delmer Daves' 1956 film The Last Wagon.
 As a dubbing artist, Sorrentino was the official Italian voice of John Travolta and Mel Gibson.
 Other actors he dubbed include Bruce Willis, Sylvester Stallone, Willem Dafoe, Ryan O'Neal, Ron Howard, Jeff Bridges, Mickey Rourke and many more.
-In his animated roles, he voiced Dodger in the Italian dub of Oliver & Company.
+In his animated roles, he voiced Dodger in the Italian dub of Oliver & Company, Gargamel in The Smurfs, and Mickey Mouse from 1978 to 1981.

+Sorrentino also worked as a host for Italian TV programs such as È permesso?, Tandem and Troppo forti.

 Personal life

-At the age of 23, Claudio married Manuela Artari, to whom he was married until his death.
+At the age of 23, Sorrentino married Manuela Artari, to whom he was married until her death in 2010.
 He also had three sisters, including voice actress Liliana Sorrentino.

 Sorrentino died on 16 February 2021, at the age of 75, after contracting COVID-19 during the pandemic in Italy.